 About writer's work

-I am interested in all kinds of creative projects – I’m a seasoned performer and happy to read my work at everything from open mics to slams.
-I’m also an experienced slam and poetry contest judge.
+I am interested in all kinds of creative projects.
 I hold a PDA in Adult Education and have trained as a facilitator and workshop leader – I am particularly interested in working with young people, vulnerable adults and “reluctant readers.”
 I love to collaborate and I’m always keen to hear new ideas.

-Some events I have been involved with in the past include the 2012 International Women’s Day all-female slam, which I organised and MC-d; Dear Glasgow, a 2012 play directed by David Greig at the Traverse, in which I performed other writers’ monologues about conflict and oppression; Making it Home for Book Week Scotland 2013, at which I led a discussion panel on the power of words to fight violence; and the Inky Fingers Revenge of the Dead Poets Slam, at which I dressed up as Edith Sitwell to act as slam judge.
-These are just some recent ones – please contact me for more info!
+I’m a seasoned performer and happy to read my work at everything from open mics to slams.
+I’m also an experienced slam and poetry contest judge.
+Some performance events I have been involved with in the past include: the 2012 International Women’s Day all-female slam, which I organised and MC-d; Dear Glasgow, a 2012 play directed by David Greig at the Traverse, in which I performed other writers’ monologues about conflict and oppression; Making it Home for Book Week Scotland 2013, at which I led a discussion panel on the power of words to fight violence; and the Inky Fingers Revenge of the Dead Poets Slam, at which I dressed up as Edith Sitwell to act as slam judge.
+I've also chaired events for Just Festival, and have appeared three times at the Edinburgh International Book Festival.
+These are just a few memorable ones – please contact me for more info!

 Photo by Neil Thomas Douglas